linode/docs/docs/guides/tools-reference/tools/how-to-use-jq-to-process-json/index.md

 - '[Zero Install](https://0install.net/)'
 ---

-[*jq*](https://github.com/stedolan/jq) is a free open source [*JSON*](https://www.json.org/json-en.html) processor that is flexible and easy to use.
+[*jq*](https://github.com/stedolan/jq) is a free open source [JSON](https://www.json.org/json-en.html) processor that is flexible and easy to use.
 It allows users to display a JSON file using standard formatting, or to retrieve certain records or attribute-value pairs from it.
 It features a powerful set of filters and functions that can manipulate, analyze and transform JSON data.
 This guide introduces the jq application and explains how to install and use it.

 ## An Introduction to JSON and jq

 jq is used to process *JavaScript Object Notation* (JSON) data.
 JSON has become one of the most widely used standards for exchanging data due to its flexibility and intuitive, human-readable structure.
-JSON is derived from JavaScript, and is designed as an open standard to be both language-independent and self-describing.
+JSON is derived from JavaScript and is designed as an open standard to be both language-independent and self-describing.
 This makes it a useful mechanism for data exchange, especially between web applications and servers.
 The data in a JSON file can usually be understood even without an API.
 All JSON files have the extension `.json`.

 JSON files share a common format.
 Here are some highlights of the JSON specification.

-*   Lists are enclosed in square brackets `[]`, and curly brackets `{}` delimit objects.
+- Lists are enclosed in square brackets `[]`, and curly brackets `{}` delimit objects.
-*   Objects are associative arrays, in which each key must be unique.
+- Objects are associative arrays, in which each key must be unique.
-*   JSON files typically consist of an open-ended number of attribute-value pairs and arrays.
+- JSON files typically consist of an open-ended number of attribute-value pairs and arrays.
-*   The key and value are separated with a `:` character, while each key-value pair is separated by a comma.
+- The key and value are separated with a `:` character, while each key-value pair is separated by a comma.
-*   JSON supports most basic data types, including number, string, boolean, array, and object.
+- JSON supports most basic data types, including number, string, boolean, array, and object.
-*   All strings must be enclosed in quotes.
+- All strings must be enclosed in quotes.

 JSON is fast and easy to use, but it lacks error handling and is not completely secure from hostile services or users.
 Due to its origins as an open standard, it has limited official support.
 Here is an example of a sample JSON file, which is taken from the official JSON site.